AdeebNqo/minimal-sec/README.md

 - [X] Setup file storage in server
 - [X] Setup nonces
 - [X] Fix encryption in 3way handshake
+- [ ] Server should verify recieved file validity
+- [ ] Build UI for the client
 - [ ] add email attachments
 - [ ] cleanup cc issue in email
 - [ ] cleanup file storage to be able to push folders in server